Experimentation panel experimentation-panel

 Interpret non-randomized dimensions non-randomized

 For example, consider an ad that a person sees.
-You may be interested in measuring the change in some metric (for example, average revenue) if you decide to show persons “ad B” instead of “ad A”.
-The causal effect of showing ad B in place of ad A is of central importance in arriving at the marketing decision.
-This causal effect may be measured as the average revenue over the whole population, ifyou replaced the status quo of showing ad A with the alternate strategy of showing ad B.
+You may be interested in measuring the change in some metric (for example, average revenue) if you decide to show persons ad B instead of ad A. The causal effect of showing ad B, instead of ad A, is of central importance in arriving at the marketing decision.
+This causal effect may be measured as the average revenue over the whole population, if you replaced the status quo of showing ad A with the alternate strategy of showing ad B.

 A/B testing is the gold standard within the industry for objectively measuring the effects of such interventions.
 The critical reason why an A/B test gives rise to a causal estimate is due to the randomization of persons to receive one of the possible variants.

 Now, consider a dimension that is not achieved by randomization, for example, the US state of the person.
-Let’s say that persons primarily come from two states, New York and California.
+Persons primarily come from two states, New York and California.
 The average revenue of sales of a winter clothing brand can be different in the two states due to the differences in the regional weather.
 In such a situation, the weather may be the true causal factor behind winter clothing sales, and not the fact that the geographical states of persons are different.

 The following illustration contrasts these situations: